|BRITISH COLUMBIA ARTISTS|

 PAGE HEADERS - 1939

 Pages of the 1935 Pudding are noted as being Volume 2, and 1939 as Volume 3.
 The missing Volume 1 was presumably created in one of the earlier summer camps, either at Savary or at the first two camps at Vaucroft.
-At this time no information is available about Volume 1, and whether or not there were any Puddings produced after Volume 2.
-It is not clear if pages are missing from Volumes 2 and 3, although it is likely.
+Pages may be missing from Volumes 2 and 3.

 The folio includes a cover image by Frederick A. Amess, who presumably collected the broadsheets over the years.
 There are original drawings, paintings and text of or by Amess, C.H.
 Scott, Grace Melvin, H. Mortimer Lamb, Plato von Ustinov, Robert Hanlon, B.C.
 Binning, Jack Shadbolt, Mollie Lamb, E.J.
 Hughes, Lilette Mahon, R.P.S.
 Twizell, Margaret Carter, Mona Kelk, Peter Meilleur, Peter Aspell, Barbara Sharp, Ruel Wonder, Rowena McNair, and other students and visitors.
 Many nicknames and first names are used throughout the various broadsheets, and often a number of different nicknames and descriptions are applied to the same person, as per list below.

 the Jovial Childe

 Beefy Marpole Freddie